 8. Live in the moment

 It is normal for teens to feel frustrated about things around them or missed opportunities and spend a great deal of their time brooding over them.
-However, as part of self-care, they must learn how to savor the present moments in life rather than focus excessively on past failures or future uncertainties.
+However, as part of self-care, they must learn how to savor the present moments in life and practice self-awareness rather than focus excessively on past failures or future uncertainties.

 9. Limit social media use